HarrisonOwens/ArtOfDataHarrison/_posts/2022-11-7-Research_Meta_Analysis.md

 7. How was this study funded?

 The article doesn’t state where it got its funding, but I would assume they got it from some sort of grant from the Kerman University of Medical Sciences or from the Isfahan Board of Education, from whom they needed permission to collect survey results from the student population.
+Or it could be that the research journal that it was published in funded the study, which could potentially make it a victim of publish or perish.

 8. Do you think publish or perish had an effect on this study?